jbm9/argali/code/src/targets/nucleo_f767zi/README.md

 DMA 1 Stream 1 is used by the USART RX path.

 DMA 1 Stream 5 is used by DAC.

+DMA 1 Stream 6 is used by the dump console for TX

 ### DMA 2